mattbis/msmeo.doc.draft/USAGE.draft.md

 ## behaviours
 ----
 #### notes on security

+The tool will never connect to the network, allow any network module.
+And only runs locally.
+There should never be a point this is added.
+Completely out of scope.
+Its just to help me at first.. and maybe somebody else if it actually works.

 ##### default: running it as a clone of itself ( there is a word i need ot use for this )
 ##### optional: running as a monolith
 #### how to be paranoid